nativescript-vue/nativescript-vue.org/content/docs/en/elements/layout/absolute-layout.md

 apiRef: https://docs.nativescript.org/api-reference/modules/_ui_layouts_absolute_layout_
 ---

-The AbsoluteLayout container simplest layout container in NativeScript.
+The AbsoluteLayout container is the simplest layout container in NativeScript.
 It uses absolute top-left coordinates to position its children.
 The AbsoluteLayout will not enforce any layout constraints on its children and will not resize them at runtime when its size changes.

 ### Samples